-Brigadeiros are the Brazilian version of condensed milk fudge, easy to make and delectable to eat!
-Watch this recipe being made in the Allrecipes Brazilian Brigadeiros Video.
+Brigadeiros are the Brazilian version of chocolate fudge, easy to make with condensed milk and cocoa powder.

 I am from Brazil, but I am currently living in the US.
 I can give some tips about making a brigadeiro: 1.
 Condensed milk in the US is a litlle different from the Brazilian version.
 It is not so sweet as the Brazilian, therefore I would recommend using a chocolate powder like Nesquick.
 2. Cook the mixture until it thickens enough to show the pan bottom during stirring.
 3. Pour the mixture in a lightly greased dish and let it cool to room temperature.
 4. Now you are ready to form the little balls, remember to grease your hands with margarine first!
 5. Roll it over sprinkles 6.
 Place the balls in candy cups (small size)and voilla!
 Enjoy it!
 In Brazil every child's birthday includes this wonderful specialty.
 Children adore brigadeiro. - 21 Nov 2001 (Review from Allrecipes USA and Canada)